Ross Gardler

-Ross Gardler (born 10 December 1969 in Dundee, Scotland), is an open source software advocate who volunteers time to many open source projects and initiatives, in particular to the Apache Software Foundation.
+Ross Gardler (born 10 December 1969 in Dundee, Scotland), is an independent open source software advocate who volunteers time to many open source projects and initiatives, in particular to the Apache Software Foundation.

 He has served as a VP, Director and President of the Apache Software Foundation and currently (2017) holds the title of Executive Vice President.
 He is a committer on a number of Apache projects, though is more often seen providing community support than code.
 He can also be found in other projects and foundations acting as a mentor or community contributor.

+In 2026 Gardler left employment because "openness in AI is even more important than open source was when I first started in this space in the '90s ...
+This decision is about having the freedom to act independent of a profit motive".
+He also left the US to live in Ireland citing a society educated by history, openness, diversity and quality of life as driving factors.

 Gardler's original career was as a manager and sound engineer for a well respected though "undiscovered" Dub Reggae band in Manchester, UK called C-Charge.
 This early music career lasted around eight years and ended with Ross selling the record label and management company he had created in order to return to formal education and study computer science in 1995.

 It is during these studies that Ross first became involved in open source, initially as a user and later as a contributor where he claims that studying, using and contributing to open source software is far more educational than any of his other undertakings.
 Upon completing his undergraduate degree he went on to study for a PhD. in the field of component based software composition.
 In 2003 Ross married Heidi-Marie Brannan and the newlyweds moved to Trinidad and Tobago where Ross became a lecturer at the University of the West Indies.
 Here he worked to bring open source into his lecture series while creating the countries first native open source project (the now defunct Burrokeet e-learning content editor).
 He received an IBM Innovation Award in recognition of this work in 2004.